Cranial Osteopathic techniques

 Osteopathic Manipulative Medicine for the Management of the Sports-Related Concussion by Spencer Jean, CBIS National Academy of Osteopathy

-The therapeutic specificity of osteopathy represents an appropriate solution to the complexity of concussion.
-Osteopathy manipulative medicine is scientifically proven to significantly improve patient’s experiencing a sports-related concussion.
+The therapeutic specificity of osteopathic techniques represents an appropriate solution to the complexity of concussion.
 The osteopathic manipulative practitioner has not only a role in the treatment of concussion but a role in the proactive approach to sport-concussion management as well as reinsertion into sport.
 Osteopathic manipulative therapy is scientifically proven to be an effective treatment and management of the sports-related concussion.

 Reports suggest Osteopathic manipulative treatment resolves concussion symptoms, and more and more research is being done in this field,at the moment mostly in America (possibly due to the high incidence of concussion related to American Football?).
 An Olympic physician explains how glymphatic drainage may reduce the deleterious effects of inflammation in patients with mild traumatic brain injury in the Science Daily article from March 2016, and the American Osteopathic Association documents two case reports recording improvements in concussion-related symptoms following an initial session of osteopathic manipulative treatment (OMT).